bahp/fyp-pypkg-template/docs/source/tutorials/setup.rst

    can start using your package quickly.
 For example, if you use use scikit-learn then include scikit-learn in ``requirements.txt``.

-Go to the directory where the setup.py is.
-Please not that although ``setup.py`` is a python script, it is not recommended to install it executing that file with python directly.
+Move to the directory where the setup.py is.
+Please note that although ``setup.py`` is a python script, it is not recommended to install it executing that file with python directly.
 Instead lets use the package manager pip.